imaginando/imaginando.github.io/lk/midi-controller.md

 - **PARAMETER** - shows the CC number (MIDI MODE) or the Ableton Live parameter (LIVE MODE) of the selected screen control
 - **VALUE** - shows the value of data transmitted by the selected screen control.

-At the bottom of the screen, a split view can be opened by dragging the green line in the middle of the bar or by tapping anywhere else on the bar.
+At the bottom of the screen, a split view can be open by dragging the == icon, or tapping anywhere else inside the bar to instantly maximize/minimize.
 This menu gives access to the following module settings:

 - **BANKS** - four independent and customizable banks.
 - **RENAME** - change the label name of a controller (While pressing this button, press your desired screen control to change its name).